jaxsonpd/poisson-solver/doc/report/report.typ

 Comparison with SIMD implemented in the inner slice and without SIMD.  ], ) <fig:SIMD-comparison>

 The results show that despite the implementation of SIMD in the inner slice layers, the execution time is decreased.
 Based on SIMD principles, this conclusion doesn't seem correct, so after profiling the SIMD functions it was discovered that the increase in speed is due to the loading of vector registers.
-Since in the normal calculation we can take the numbers directly from memory and perform the calculation this makes it more efficient to SIMD, as SIMD needs to load the numbers from memory into new vector registers to perform the calculation.
+Since in the normal calculation the numbers can be taken directly from memory, this makes it more efficient than SIMD, as SIMD needs to load the numbers from memory into new vector registers to perform the calculation.
 Profiling indicated that this memory load step took 49.58% of the CPU time for the calculation.
 The actual calculation step only takes 7.5% of the program time.
 So it's clear that the time from this SIMD implementation bottlenecks at the memory load step.

 It is clear that the principle of SIMD does same some clock cycles for the execution of the calculation, but the time taken to set up the calculation is longer than the time saved from doing it normally.
 Thus, the SIMD implementation was not included in the final poisson code.

 #pagebreak()
 #bibliography("bibliography.bib", title: "References", style: "institute-of-electrical-and-electronics-engineers")